-According to the latest data from the BCCDC, the COVID-19 vaccines have been proven to significantly reduce rates of hospitalization and death caused by COVID-19 including the delta variant.
-As of December 1, 2021, more than 9.5 billion doses of vaccine have been administered in more than 160 countries.
-Canada has the 21st highest per capita vaccination rate in the world and over 72 million doses have been administered across the country since vaccinations began in December of 2020.
-In British Columbia, 9,775,058 doses have been administered, and approximately 84% of the province has received at least one dose and 78% has received two doses.
-However, only 16% of British Columbians have received a third vaccine dose, which is the lowest in Canada among provinces and territories reporting the data.
+According to the latest data from the BCCDC, the COVID-19 vaccines have been proven to significantly reduce rates of hospitalization and death caused by COVID-19, including the delta variant.
+As of February 9, 2022, more than 10.1 billion doses of vaccine have been administered in more than 160 countries.
+Canada has the 18th highest per capita vaccination rate in the world and over 79 million doses have been administered across the country since vaccinations began in December of 2020.
+In British Columbia, 10,993,192 doses have been administered, and approximately 84% of the province has received at least one dose, 78% has received two doses, and 39% has received a third vaccine dose.

-At the municipal level, Surrey has very high vaccination coverage rates with 93% of the population aged 12+ receiving two doses.
-This is slightly higher than the provincial and national coverage rates of 88.08% and 87.57%, respectively, as shown in the following diagram.
+At the municipal level, Surrey has very high vaccination coverage rates with 95% of the population aged 18+ receiving two doses.
+This is slightly higher than the provincial and national coverage rates of 89.38% and 88.91%, respectively, as shown in the following diagram.